FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

-Boynton Beach Boulevard from Old Boynton Road to NW 3rd Avenue may have one lane closed in each direction, 9 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025, for median work, striping operations, and barrier wall installation that will temporarily shift traffic lanes for the first phase of construction.
+Boynton Beach Boulevard from Old Boynton Road to NW 3rd Avenue may have one lane closed in each direction, 9 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025 for bridge construction and ramp widening operations.

-The Boynton Beach Boulevard westbound turn lane to the I-95 southbound entrance ramp may be closed, 9 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025, for median work, striping operations, and barrier wall installation that will temporarily shift traffic lanes for the first phase of construction.
+The Boynton Beach Boulevard westbound turn lane to the I-95 southbound entrance ramp may be closed, 9 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025 for bridge construction and ramp widening operations.
 Motorists may detour via W. Industrial Ave. (just west of the I-95 interchange) to U-turn to eastbound Boynton Beach Boulevard to access the I-95 southbound entrance ramp.

 Please proceed with caution through the work zone and allow additional travel time as new traffic patterns are implemented.